 A Fellow, who has supported the AUA through writing for AUA publications, good practice guides, events and engaging at a branch and national level, this year’s lifetime achievement award winner is long overdue for recognition.

-Our AUA hero and Lifetime Achievement Award winner is Jean Grier, Investigations Manager and Research and Projects at University of Edinburgh.
+Our AUA Lifetime Achievement Award winner is Jean Grier, Investigations Manager and Research and Projects at University of Edinburgh.